bernatferragut/MESSAGE-PROJECT/2.Concept2Realization/PROJECT-1b.md

 ## REQUIRED DOCUMENTS

 Maybe find an Exhibitor who will for sure show the Artwork as a prove of show.
-.
-Parlar amb el Centre Catala de Quebec
+. *Talk with the president of the Centre Catala de Quebec*

 ## SUPPORT MATERIALS